rawify/Fraction.js/README.md

 ---
 Returns the quotient of the actual number and the parameter n

+Fraction pow(exp)
+---
+Returns the power of the actual number, raised to an integer exponent

 Fraction set(n)
 ---
 Set a number n to the actual object